Abdullah-I-Ali/Hack-Bio-Internship-stage3/README .md

     Build the Shiny App: The front-end bioinformaticians will use the R Shiny framework to create an interactive dashboard to visualize the cholera outbreak data provided by the epidemiologists.
 Key Features: The app should include: Interactive maps and charts.
 Filters to select specific countries and time periods.
 Calculations and summaries of key metrics like total cases, fatalities, and outbreak durations.
 Automatic Reports: Implement functionality to automatically generate country-specific reports based on the epidemiologists' summary template.4.
    You can find App link
    [Here](https://choleradatainsights.shinyapps.io/solve/)
+## Used Programming language
+1.For AMR Team
+   R - Bash
+2. For Front-End Team
+   R (100%)